Masahiro Sugita

-Masahiro Sugita (杉田 将宏, Sugita Masahiro) is a Japanese footballer currently playing as a midfielder for Singapore Premier League club Balestier Khalsa.
+Masahiro Sugita (杉田 将宏, Sugita Masahiro) is a Japanese footballer who plays as a midfielder for Singapore Premier League club Tanjong Pagar United.

 Club career

 Albirex Niigata Singapore

 In January 2022, Sugita moved to Singapore to join Albirex Niigata (S) after his graduation from Waseda University.
 In his first season, he played a pivotal role in the team's success and his contributions helped the club secure the 2022 Singapore Premier League title.

 Balestier Khalsa

 After a year in Singapore, Sugita moved to another Singapore Premier League club Balestier Khalsa on 12 January 2023.
 He make his debut on 26 February against Hougang United.
 Sugita scored his first goal for the club on 16 April in a 4–2 win over Tanjong Pagar United.
 On 10 July 2025, he extended his contract for another season.

 International career

 Sugita represented the Japan U16 and Japan U18 team at international level.
 He made his debut for Japan U18 on 10 August 2017 against Chile U18.